-To date we have offered over 80,000 young people aged 7-18 opportunities to study the ancient world either as part of the school curriculum or enrichment activity.
-In 2020, 102 pupils supported by Classics for All went on to study classics at university.
+To date we have offered a cumulative total of over 144,000 young people aged 7-18 opportunities to study the ancient world either as part of the school curriculum or enrichment activity.
+In 2021, over 100 pupils supported by Classics for All went on to study classics at university.